Ssegura09/thebridge./README.md

 * Applying the many features of TTY Prompts to the interface of a Command Line

-* Thing III
+* Understanding the importance of Git: working with branches vs. master, merging, pull requests, committing, etc.

 ### Difficulties:
-* Difficulty I
+* Interaction with Git/Github
-  * Implementation of Difficulty
+  * Re-evaluated, utilized Google seraches, and created a strategy as not to override our work

-* Difficulty II
+* Incorporation of Global Variables
-  * Implementation of Difficulty
+  * Researched, considered the scope of our object, and implemented its function into our programming

 ### Changes/Modifications/Additions:
 * Incorporating Remotely-Sourced Data Retrival (with API) to retrieve PsychCategory material from the DSM-5